M

 5. Determine your pricing

 You should set an hourly rate for your online classes.
-If you are teaching general English classes and also doing specialized classes within a particular niche, you can fix a separate, higher rate for your specialized lessons.
+You can fix a separate, higher rate for your specialized lessons if you are teaching general English classes and also doing specialized classes within a particular niche.
 You can also offer special class packages or promotions, which always attract more students.

 Create your path to professional independence